-I am an Assistant Professor of Sociology at Columbia University.
+I am an Associate Professor of Sociology at New York University.
 I received my PhD in Sociology and Social Policy from Princeton University, and I completed a postdoc in the Population Studies and Training Center at Brown University.

 Broadly, I am interested in intergroup relations and boundary processes, especially as they pertain to race, ethnicity and nationalism.
 Most of my research explores the impact of demographic diversification––real and perceived––on intergroup relations in the United States.
 I draw on a range of quantitative methods and data sources, including original lab, survey, and field experiments.

-Ongoing projects examine the relationship between racial/ethnic diversity and cooperation, boundary-drawing in the wake of diversification, the drivers of skin color stratification, and the public expression of sensitive attitudes and identities.
+Ongoing projects examine the relationship between racial/ethnic diversity and cooperation, boundary-drawing in the wake of diversification, and lay understandings of "diversity."